Skip to main content

 If you simply want to roll back to the previous version of TradeStation that you had installed or updated from, you may be able to do this by using the TradeStation Update Manager to roll back to that version.

 Note: this option will only be available to you if you had previously installed an earlier version of TradeStation.
-Otherwise you will need to skip to the step Installing Older TradeStation Version.
+If you do not see a rollback option , then you will need to skip to the step Installing Older TradeStation Version.

-Remember: you MUST export all your EasyLanguage code before rolling back so that you can import it after the rollback.
-The older version will not be able to read your EasyLanguage code.
+Remember: you MUST export all your EasyLanguage code BEFORE rolling back so that you can import it after the rollback.
+The older version will not be able to read your TradeStation work spaces/EasyLanguage code database.

 Clicking on the above option will start the Update Manager.
 For me, the Update Manager opens with a tiny font and resolution, so I need to click and drag the window to make it larger.